NWSpitfire/NFS-SMB-and-Secondary-Drive-Setup-Guide-in-Linux/readme.md

 The share will now automatically mount on boot using the credentials file and the fstab path.

-#### Using CIFS mounts with Docker mountpoints causing permissions issues with the container.
+### TROUBLESHOOTING - Using CIFS mounts with Docker mountpoints causing permissions issues with the container.

 This is because the containers UID/GID does not match the CIFS mount permissions, this can be fixed by ammending the /etc/fstab info with the correct GID/UID